Prescott throws 5 TD passes in Cowboys' romp over Eagles

 “I wasn’t even worried about it, but once it happened, everybody being around me, congratulating me, just kind of felt good,” Smith said.

-The Eagles set a franchise record for rushing yards in a single season.
+With 149 rushing yards, Philadelphia finished the season with a franchise-record 2,714 yards rushing.
+The previous mark of 2,607 was set in 1949.
 The Cowboys set a franchise record for most points in a season.
 Ezekiel Elliott reached 1,000 yards rushing for the Cowboys for the fourth time.

 Ito Smith and JaQuan Hardy scored in the fourth quarter to help the Cowboys set an NFL record for the most players to score a touchdown in a single season at 22.